bilke/craft-master/README.md

 For Craft to work, you'll need to set up a virtual host with a `ServerName` of `http://your-project-name.dev` and a `DocumentRoot` pointed at the `public` folder in your working directory.

 For convenience, the installer will output a sample bit of code for you to insert into your server's virtual hosts file (which, depending on your setup, may be located at `/etc/apache2/extra/httpd-vhosts.conf`).

+Add an entry to `/etc/hosts`: `127.0.0.1 your-project-name.dev`

+Restart apache with `sudo apachectl restart`.

 ### Finish Craft installation